jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 # adaptable-react-aggrid

-Repository for the **AdapTable React ag-Grid Wrapper** (adaptable-react-aggrid)

-The React Wrapper allows you to install, instantiate and reference AdapTable using ag-Grid in a "React-friendly" manner.
+Repository for the **AdapTable React ag-Grid Wrapper** which allows you to install, instantiate and reference AdapTable (using ag-Grid) in a "React-friendly" manner.

 ## Upgrade Guide